The Big Picture On How Many Mortgages Can You Have As A Real Estate Investor:

 If you want to borrow more than four conventional mortgages, you can try the Fannie May 5-10 Properties Program.
 As you gain more and more properties, the stricter the requirements become:

-• Must make a minimum of a 25% down payment for a single family home
+Down Payment for Single Family Home Must make a minimum of a 25% down payment

-• Must make a minimum of a 30% down payment for a multi-unit property
+Down Payment for Multi-Unit Property Must make a minimum of a 30% down payment

-• If you are refinancing, 30% equity is required
+Equity for Refinancing If refinancing, 30% equity is required

-• Must have the income to support at least six months of PITI
+Income Requirement Must have the income to support at least six months of PITI (Principal, Interest, Taxes, Insurance)

 That said, borrowing more than a few rental property mortgages through this Fannie Mae program comes with several downsides.
 First, as noted above, these loans report on your credit, and that many mortgages can damage your score.

 However, conventional mortgage loans are designed around homeowners, not investors.
-And while this program is an exception, conventional mortgage lenders see nothing but increased risk when they look at investors with lots of properties and mortgages.
-So they charge higher interest rates, and generally make life harder for the borrower.
+While this program is an exception, conventional mortgage lenders see nothing but increased risk when they look at investors with lots of properties and mortgages.
+So they also charge higher interest rates, and generally make life harder for the borrower.

 Real estate investments?
 Awesome.
 Being a landlord?
 Less fun.